 We also reach out to the greater creative community by offering classes.
 These are primarily taught by Grotto members, and no one teaches a genre they haven’t worked in directly.
 If you take a class here in memoir, it’ll be taught by a published memoirist.

 On a day-to-day basis, we’re about as loosely organized as possible.
 Everyone has a chore that they’re responsible for carrying out, such as doing the recycling or updating this website.
 Some of us also contribute to committees formed for various purposes, such as planning events or maintaining the library.
-Financial matters are managed for maximum simplicity, since none of us are bookkeepers (or want to become one).
-Rent is collected once a year in the form of four post-dated checks, one for each upcoming quarter.
+Our shared focus remains the support of the creative process, spurring and cheering each other on as we grapple with our sundry muses.